codesynthesis-com/odb/libodb-mssql/README.md

 This package contains the Microsoft SQL Server (MSSQL) ODB runtime library.
 Applications that include code generated for the MSSQL database will need to link this library.

+This runtime library in turn depends on `libunixodbc` (Linux only) and the SQL Server Native Client ODBC driver.